Healthy Paws Pet Insurance

 - Excludes exam fees and bilateral conditions

-- Hip dysplasia is excluded for pet that enroll after six years-old
+- Hip dysplasia is excluded for pet that enroll at 6 years old or greater

-- Minimum age for enrollment is eight weeks
+- Minimum age for enrollment is 8 weeks

 - Healthy Paws does not cover exam fees